aseqbase/aseqbase/README.md

 <h4>Uninstalling</h4>

-  1. Uninstall the package and the constructed database using
+  1. Uninstall the framework and the constructed database using
 		``` bash
   		> cd vendor/aseqbase/aseqbase
 		> composer dev:unistall